canboat/canboatjs/README.md

 ## Architecture

-For an overview of how canboatjs integrates with n2k-signalk and signalk-server to create a complete marine data processing pipeline, see the [Architecture Diagram](./architecture-diagram.md).
+For an overview of how canboatjs integrates with signalk-server to create a complete marine data processing pipeline, see the [Architecture Diagram](./architecture-diagram.md).

 The diagram illustrates:
 - **Data Flow**: From NMEA 2000 hardware through parsing and conversion to Signal K format